e-Learning Blog

 <Client Situation Hearing and Proposal>

-We will support the setting of Moodle in order to realize the education flow that the client wants to perform.
+We will assist in configuring Moodle to realize the educational flow that the client wants to implement.

 ・Requirements Definition

-We will listen to what the customer wants to achieve when introducing e-learning and finalize the specifications.
+We will listen to what the customer wants to achieve with the implementation of e-learning and finalize the specifications.

-e-Learning operations involve various tasks such as course registration, user communication, delivery, and effectiveness measurement.
-We assist in building the workflow to ensure successful implementation and operation.
+Various tasks arise in e-learning operations, such as course registration, communication with users, distribution, and effectiveness measurement.
+We assist in constructing business flows to ensure the success of implementation and operation.

 ・Building a demo site